-Patrick advises clients on a wide range of competition and regulatory matters, including including merger control, investigations, State aid, competition law aspects of agreements, implementation of compliance programmes, and competition litigation.
+Patrick advises clients on a wide range of competition and regulatory matters, including merger control, foreign investment screening, investigations, State aid, competition law aspects of agreements, compliance programmes, and competition litigation.
+He has significant experience advising clients in regulated industries, in particular in the telecoms, transport and energy sectors.
 Prior to joining Arthur Cox in 2016, Patrick worked in the London and Brussels offices of Slaughter and May.
-Patrick is co-author of the Ireland chapters of the International Comparative Legal Guide to Competition Litigation and Merger Control, and in 2017 was named as one of the future leaders in competition law by Who’s Who Legal.

 Relevant Experience